-The Japanese Bridge is an ancient bridge connecting Tran Phu and Nguyen Thi Minh Khai streets, the main roads in southwest of Hoi An ancient town.
+The Japanese Bridge is an ancient bridge connecting Tran Phu and Nguyen Thi Minh Khai streets, the main roads in the southwest of Hoi An ancient town.
 The bridge spans a small creek connecting to the Hoai River.

 In 1653, a temple was built on the northern slope of the bridge, so the bridge was called Chùa Cầu (meaning Pagoda & Bridge), however, it has not worshiped any Buddha.
 In 1719, Lord Nguyen Phuc Chu visited Hoi An and named the bridge “Lai Vien Kieu”, meaning “Bridge to welcome guests from afar”.